 The advertising company in charge of this particular wall charge Sh400 per week to advertise on A4-size paper, which adds up to Sh1,600 per month.

 Another advertising agency managing a notice board on Moi Avenue charges Sh300 per week using A4 size paper, but the largest advert is charged up to Sh2,000 per month, which makes the business easy for those with malicious intentions.

 The County Weekly caught up with some victims of the con trick.

 Davis, a Kenya Polytechnic University College student says he woke up one morning to try his luck on an advertisement placed in one of the notice boards around Odeon Cinema early last year.

 “I was among the first people to arrive on the spot that morning, feeling lucky that I found an advert by an NGO company looking for a driver; which I was interested in and had all the qualifications listed,” he narrates.

-Without wasting much time, he says he took e-mail address which was given and dropped his CV that afternoon, eagerly looking forward to a reply.
+Without wasting much time, he says he took the e-mail address which was given and dropped his CV that afternoon, eagerly looking forward to a reply.

-The reply came in the form of a phone call from a lady who told him to appear for an interview at an office in one of the oldest buildings along Tom Mboya street.
+The reply came in form of a phone call from a lady who told him to appear for an interview at an office in one of the oldest buildings along Tom Mboya street.